How will the Walkathons work?

 We’ll need tourism advisors to work with local communities to identify and develop new tourism products, or agricultural initiatives, for job creation.

-We’ll need teachers to visit local schools and community halls along the routes and educate about the United Nations’ Sustainable Developments Goals (SDGs), why they matter, and what they can do to create a better future for the planet.
+We’ll need teachers to visit local schools and community halls along the routes and educate students and locals about responsible tourism and environmental protection, why they matter, and what they can do to create a better future for the planet.

 This team also includes hosted media such as bloggers, film crews, and journalists to report on progress and raise social media awareness of the W4A project.
-This team will also use the beach camp as their nightly base.
+This team will also require accommodation or use the beach camp as their nightly base.

 Note: Although the W4A concept aims to source all procurement (camping, catering, land transport, labour, etc) within each host country, some of these services may need to be brought in.
 In addition, allowance must be made for the transportation of international support groups between host countries.